dolphindb/release/1.20/README.md

 * Function `adaBoostRegressor` may crash under certain circumstances. (**1.20.2**)
 * After a high-availability cluster adds a data node online, creating a new database partition on a new node may cause the new node to crash. (**1.20.2**)
 * When using JSON to make web calls, if the tag'functionName' is not specified, the node will crash.
 This might occur when using grafana to access DolphinDB. (**1.20.3**)
-* When the date and time type functions (`date`, `timestamp`, etc.) process a set of strings, if the string does not conform to the date and time type, the corresponding element returns a null value, but the returned vector does not set the flag containing the null value element, which causes the return of `isValid` and `isNull` to be inconsistent with expectations. (**1.20.3**)
 * When using `fromJson` function to process JSON strings, if the tag 'value' is not included, the node may crash. (**1.20.3**)
 * Fixed a bug in the implementation of snapshot checkpoint of RAFT.
-This may lead to a particularly long time-consuming leader switching. (**1.20.3**)
+This may lead to a particularly time-consuming leader switching. (**1.20.3**)

 #### Plugins